 - Strong CYP3A4 inducers, including carbamazepine, phenobarbital, phenytoin or St. John's wort (Hypericum perforatum). - CYP3A4 substrates known to have a narrow therapeutic index, including fentanyl, alfentanil, dihydroergotamine or ergotamine. - CYP2C9 substrates known to have a narrow therapeutic index, including, phenytoin or warfarin. - P-gp substrates known to have a narrow therapeutic index including but not limited to digoxin, dabigatran and colchicine.
-A drug that is a substrate of P-gp may result in a clinically relevant increase in the plasma concentrations of P-gp substrates, where minimal concentration changes may lead to serious toxicities. - Medicinal products with a known risk of torsades de pointes, including, bepridil, chloroquine, clarithromycin, halofantrine, haloperidol, methadone, moxifloxacin or pimozide.

-Hydroxypropyl-β-cyclodextrin containing oral products.
-T bioavailability of asciminib decreases on consumption of food.
+A drug that is a substrate of P-gp may result in a clinically relevant increase in the plasma concentrations of P-gp substrates, where minimal concentration changes may lead to serious toxicities. - Medicinal products with a known risk of torsades de pointes, including, bepridil, chloroquine, clarithromycin, halofantrine, haloperidol, methadone, moxifloxacin or pimozide. - Hydroxypropyl-β-cyclodextrin containing oral products.
+The bioavailability of asciminib decreases on consumption of food.

 Fertility, pregnancy and lactation: Asciminib is not recommended for use during pregnancy, or in women of childbearing potential not using contraception.
 The patient should be advised of a potential risk to the foetus if asciminib is used during pregnancy or if the patient becomes pregnant while taking asciminib.
 Breast-feeding is not recommended during treatment and for at least 3 days after stopping treatment with asciminib.
 There is no data on the effect of asciminib on human fertility.

-Undesirable effects: Very common (≥1/10): Upper respiratory tract infection, thrombocytopenia, neutropenia, anaemia, dyslipidaemia, headache, dizziness, hypertension, cough, pancreatic enzymes increased, vomiting, diarrhoea, nausea, abdominal pain, hepatic enzyme increased, rash, pruritus, musculoskeletal pain, arthralgia, fatigue.
-Common (≥1/100 to <1/10): Lower respiratory tract infection, influenza, decreased appetite, dry eye, vision blurred, palpitations, pleural effusion, dyspnoea, non-cardiac chest pain, pancreatitis, blood bilirubin increased, urticaria, pyrexia, oedema, blood creatine phosphokinase increased.
-Uncommon (≥1/1,000 to <1/100): Febrile neutropenia, pancytopenia, hypersensitivity, electrocardiogram QT prolonged.
+Undesirable effects: Very common ($\geq 1/10$): Upper respiratory tract infection, thrombocytopenia, neutropenia, anaemia, dyslipidaemia, headache, dizziness, hypertension, dyspnoea, cough, pancreatic enzymes increased, vomiting, diarrhoea, nausea, abdominal pain, hepatic enzyme increased, rash, pruritus, musculoskeletal pain, arthralgia, fatigue, oedema, pyrexia, decrease in phosphate levels.
+Common ($\geq 1/100$ to <1/10): Lower respiratory tract infection, influenza, decreased appetite, dry eye, vision blurred, palpitations, pleural effusion, non-cardiac chest pain, pancreatitis, blood bilirubin increased, urticaria, electrocardiogram QT prolonged, blood creatine phosphokinase increased.
+Uncommon ($\geq 1/1,000$ to <1/100): Febrile neutropenia, pancytopenia, hypersensitivity.
 Other Adverse Effects: Please consult the Summary of Product Characteristics for a detailed listing of all adverse events before prescribing.